sebatt90/phaserjs-jump-game/README.md

-# phaserjs-jump-game
+# PhaserJS Jump Game
-A game I made using Phaser 3.
+A game I made using Phaser 3 using Express as the web server.

+I'm making this in order to become fluent in writing JavaScript.